binarywoo27/binarywoo27/README.md

-### Hi there!
+## Hi there!
 I'm Jinwoo 👋

 📚 Education
 🎓 I graduated from Handong Global University
 🌱 I’m currently learning Java, Algorithm and Web Programming 🚩 I want to be a Backend Developer
-📝 I regularly write articles on https://binarywoo.tistory.com/ 📫 How to reach me blu_mountain@naver.com
+📝 I am trying to write regularly on https://binarywoo.tistory.com/ 📫 How to reach me blu_mountain@naver.com

 ## 🎖Github stats